Cloudian raises $94 million for hybrid cloud storage in enterprises

 Cloud storage company Cloudian has raised $94 million in a fifth round of equity funding for its distributed file systems and object storage business for enterprise customers.
-This kind of hybrid cloud and on-premise storage system is great for storing unstructured data such as video, audio, and digital art assets.
+This kind of hybrid cloud and on-premise storage system is great for storing unstructured data, such as video, audio, and digital art assets.

 It’s a lot of money, but it’s also part of a big market.
 The worldwide enterprise storage market grew by 34.4 percent year-over-year in the first quarter of 2018, reaching over $42 billion in annualized revenue, according to market researcher IDC.